minio/docs/source/includes/common/bucket-replication.rst

 .. start-create-replication-remote-targets-cli

 Use the :mc-cmd:`mc admin bucket remote add` command to create a replication target from each deployment to the appropriate bucket on the destination deployment.
-MinIO supports *one* remote target for an origin bucket to destination bucket combination.
+A bucket may have multiple remote targets to different target buckets.
+No two targets can resolve from one bucket to the same remote bucket.

 .. code-block:: shell
    :class: copyable

    mc admin bucket remote add ALIAS/BUCKET                    \
       https://RemoteUser:Password@HOSTNAME/BUCKETDESTINATION  \
       --service "replication"